Southcoast Health Donates to My Brother’s Keeper

 A holiday collection of donations, which had been placed in bins at Southcoast’s Charlton Memorial, St. Luke’s and Tobey hospitals, along with its Fairhaven campus, was transported to the My Brother’s Keeper facility in Dartmouth.
-From skateboards to cookware, comforter sets to clothing, and video games to craft sets, hundreds of new gifts were contributed by Southcoast Health employees, providers and staff, which benefited more than 50 families.
+From skateboards to cookware, comforter sets to clothing, and video games to craft sets, hundreds of new gifts were contributed by Southcoast Health employees, providers and staff.
+As a result, gifts benefited more than 50 families.

 In addition, Southcoast personnel working remotely due to the pandemic were able to sponsor other local residents through My Brother’s Keeper’s “Adopt a Family” program.

 My Brother’s Keeper delivers furniture, food and other items to families in need.
-Founded in 1988 by a husband and wife serving families in need from the basement of their home, today, My Brother’s Keeper is flourishing with 4,000 volunteers and 14 employees working together at two modern facilities located in Dartmouth and Easton to make upward of 10,000 deliveries each year.
+Founded in 1988 by a husband and wife serving families in need from the basement of their home, today, My Brother’s Keeper is flourishing.
+They have 4,000 volunteers and 14 employees working together at two modern facilities.
+They can be found in Dartmouth and Easton to make upward of 10,000 deliveries each year.

 Josh Smith, Director of the My Brother’s Keeper Dartmouth facility, was grateful for the support and participation of Southcoast Health.